Public holidays in Switzerland 2017 and other important Swiss holidays

 April 7: Näfelser Fahrt (pilgrimage to the battle site) (R) – Glarus.

-May 1: Labour Day / May Day (Tag der Arbeit) (R) – Appenzell Ausserrhoden, Basel-Landschaft, Basel-Stadt, Fribourg, Jura, Lucerne, Neuchâtel, Schaffhausen, Solothurn, Thurgau, Ticino, Zurich.
+May 1: Labour Day / May Day (Tag der Arbeit) (R) – Basel-Landschaft, Basel-Stadt, Fribourg, Jura, Lucerne, Neuchâtel, Schaffhausen, Solothurn, Thurgau, Ticino, Zurich.

-May 16: Whit Monday or Pentecost Monday (Pfingstmontag) (R) – all except Valais.
+May 16: Whit Monday or Pentecost Monday (Pfingstmontag) (R) – celebrated to varying degrees depending on the canton and region.

 June 29: St Peter's / St Paul's Day (R) – Graubünden, Lucerne, Ticino.